 The MV1 also requires high maintenance compared to other portable vapes.
 As for the innards, you need to remove the mouthpiece apparatus, separate it into its various components and then dip them in a bowl of isopropyl alcohol.
 You then need to use a q-tip dipped in iso to clean out the crucible chamber.
 Of course, when you’re done, you have to put the whole thing together again.
 It’s a tedious undertaking.

 Performance & Vapor Quality

-The MV1 can take some time to load if you don’t prefill the crucibles, so my advice is to do so well before you’re ready to vape since it will save you a lot of time, which is why I think that the crucible holder is the only optional accessory that is absolutely necessary.
-The on-demand feature works perfectly, ensuring that there is never any downtime as you wait for the vape to heat up.
-It is always ready when I am.
+The MV1 can take some time to load if you don’t prefill the crucibles, so my advice is to do so well before you’re ready to vape since it will save you a lot of time.
+That is why I think that the crucible holder is the only optional accessory that is absolutely necessary.
+The on-demand feature means that it takes, at the most, ten seconds to reach the selected temperature and it frequently gets there even faster.
+That means the Ghost MV1 is always ready when you are.

 Wax Concentrates: The MV1 only has a single preset setting for wax vaping, which is not ideal.
 You can customize some more settings with the app, but that really shouldn’t be necessary.
 As for the wax vapor?
-It’s decent.
-But the average vape pen has more temperature settings, is easier to load, and is a lot cheaper.
-This makes the MV1 a less-than-ideal concentrate vape.
-That is why I recommend getting a vape pen for your extract vaping.
+It’s decent, but the fact that the average vape pen has more temperature settings, is easier to load, and is a lot cheaper makes the MV1 a less-than-ideal concentrate vape.
+That is why I recommend getting a vape pen like the KandyPens Crystal for your extract vaping.